fabricacode/pyBERGCloud/README.md

 4. Edit the 'app.yaml' file and change the application name to the one for the GAE webapp.
 5. Deploy the application.

-Notes:
-'eventreceivergae' module and the example script file use indexed queries.
-It takes some time (even more then one hour) to GAE to upload index information on the server.
-Please be patient.

 BERGCloud side

 6. On the BERGCloud developer website create a new product.
 Set the newly created GAE website as base URL.